datapartnership/red-sea-monitoring/_sources/docs/6-team.md

-# Data Goods Team and Acknowedgements
+# Project Team and Acknowedgements

 The Data Lab would like to express our sincere gratutude and appreciation for the colleagues who worked together to prepare this Data Goods package:g